Who are The Big 4? Why do people call them that? And which one of them is the best to work in?

-The Big 4 are essentially accounting firms, but they do a lot of other stuff two, including strategy consulting.
-In terms of consulting, the Big 4 the biggest, but not the most prestigious.
+They’re essentially accounting firms, but they provide a lot of other services too, including strategy consulting.
+In terms of consulting, the Big 4 are the biggest firms, but not the most prestigious.

-Sometimes it isn’t totally obvious which team is responsible for consulting.
+Inside The Big 4, it isn’t always obvious which team is responsible for consulting.
 Their strategy consulting arms are often called something slightly strange.
-Deloitte’s is named “Strategy and Operations” in most countries, for example.
-Similarly, their other financial services are often called “[…] consulting”, when they really aren’t consulting at all.
+For example, in most countries, Deloitte’s is named “Strategy and Operations”.
+Similarly, their other financial services are often called “[…] Consulting”, even though they really aren’t consulting.
 Deloitte has a Tax Consulting division, for example, which is really just a tax advisory service to big business.

 In addition, be careful not to confuse Big 4 Consulting with their subsidiaries.
 In the last ten years, they have all bought out smaller strategy boutiques.
 PWC bought Strategy& (Booz Allen Hamilton) and Deloitte bought Deloitte Monitor.
 These smaller subsidiaries are generally deemed to be more prestigious in the consulting world.
 They align much more closely with MBB in their style and in the types of projects they engage with.
 For all intents and purposes, the work they carry out and their leadership structures are completely separate.